 It’s possible that in the heat of the moment, you forgot to say something important that you really want the hiring manager to know.
 Or perhaps you’ve thought of a much better answer to a question that caught you flat-footed before.
 A thank you note gives you an opportunity to fill in any blanks.

 Also, there may be something in your experience that you did mention, but you really want it to stick in the recruiter’s mind.
 There’s no rule that says you can’t stress your greatest successes, even if you’ve mentioned them before.
-This post-interview thank you letter sample illustrates.
+This post-interview sample interview thank you letter illustrates.

 “It occurs to me that in our interview I failed to mention that I was a co-winner of the 2006 Pulitzer Prize in Investigative Reporting for our series on the deplorable conditions at chicken farms in the South, which is linked here.”